granmoe/Backbone-Node.js-Boilerplate/README.md

 Installation
 ============

-1. Go to nodejs.org to install the appropriate distribution of node.js for your system.
+1. Go to http://www.nodejs.org to install the appropriate distribution of node.js for your system.
+2. Go to http://www.mongodb.org to install MongoDB on your system.
+3. Start the mongodb service on your system (visit link in step two for more details).
-2. In a command shell, navigate to the project root directory and enter the command, "node app.js" to start the server.
+4. In a command shell, navigate to the project root directory and enter the command, "node app.js" to start the server.
-3. Open http://localhost:3000/ in a browser.
+5. Open http://localhost:3000/ in a browser.

 Usage